 No food is as closely associated with autumn in the United States as the pumpkin.
 This is the time of year when we get the opportunity to eat pumpkin-flavored everything.
 There’s the now practically mandatory fall drink… the pumpkin spice latte.
 There’s also pumpkin bread, pumpkin muffins, pumpkin cookies, pumpkin soup, pumpkin cake, pumpkin pasta, and more.
 But, the most famous of the pumpkin foods by far is also the oldest and most traditional… the pumpkin pie.

 It is the quintessential holiday dessert for both Thanksgiving and Christmas.
-Topped with a dollop of whipped cream, pumpkin pie is often considered as an important part of the meal as the turkey.
+Topped with a dollop of whipped cream, pumpkin pie is often considered an important part of the meal, as is turkey.
 And, as it turns out, pumpkin is absolutely American.

 While they were still in Europe, before being brought back to America, the English became the first nation that was recorded as using pumpkins in pies.
 England had a highly developed and specialized pie-making industry that had been going on for centuries, even in the 1500s.
 Medieval pies were pastries that were stuffed with both sweet and savory fillings.
 When pumpkins became popular in England, they were quickly included as pie fillings.